The default OTA client shipped with the Linux microPlatform is

 sudo journalctl -f -u aktualizr-lite

-aktualizr-lite manually can be useful for debugging, testing, or demoing a device.
+aktualizr-lite manually from the command line to fetch updates and apply them.
+Manual mode can be useful for debugging, testing, or demoing a device.

 Manual mode will require you to reboot your device to apply an update.

 You can run